Crunch-io/apidocs-sphinx/source/feature-guide/feature-importing.rst

 variables to have an order, you must supply an order object rather than relying on any order of the "metadata" object.

-It is possible to create derived variables using any of the :ref:`derivation functions available <deriving-variables>` simultaneously in one request when creating the dataset along its metadata.
+It is possible to create derived variables using any of the :doc:`derivation functions available </feature-guide/feature-deriving>` simultaneously in one request when creating the dataset along its metadata.
 The variable references inside the derivation expressions must point to declared aliases of variables or subvariables.